afri-bit/attentive-ai/docs/system/architecture/System-Architecture/index.md

 </div>
 <br/>

-This specific construction has a strong relation with the *core* value of **AlpacAI** system.
-So what do we see in this in this picture?
+This specific construction is closely tied to the *core* value of the **AlpacAI** system.
+So, what do we see in this picture?

-Since we want to make the driving experience a safe place for the driver itself, we want to detect the driver drowsiness level using the camera detection approach.
-The result of the detection will be sent to the middleware system for further processing.
-Based on this result and other information, the decision maker function component will decide the activation of the conversation agent.
+To ensure a safe driving experience, we aim to detect driver drowsiness using a camera detection approach.
+The results of this detection are sent to the middleware system for further processing.
+Based on these results and other information, the decision-making function component determines the activation of the conversation agent.

-The *conversation agent* has the main purpose to interact with the driver during the driving to increase driver attention during driving time.
-It has different stages to interact with the driver based on the driver attention level during driving
+The *conversation agent* is designed to interact with the driver during the drive to enhance their attention.
+It engages the driver through different stages based on their attention level:

 1. Joyful Ride - Entertainment
-   In this stage the entertainment system will be turned on automatically, so the driver has a joyful ride while listening to music, radio or even podcast.
+   In this stage, the entertainment system is activated automatically, providing a pleasant experience with music, radio, or podcasts.

 2. Knowledgeful Ride
-   Based on the location of the driver / vehicle, the conversation agent will engage a conversation with the driver by asking different type of questions, and the system will expect an answer from the driver within certain amount of time frame.
+   Leveraging the vehicle's location, the conversation agent engages the driver with various questions, expecting responses within a certain timeframe.

 3. Need Your Attention
-   This stage has similar behaviour as the previous stage, but the conversation will expect response from the driver within shorter time frame.
+   Similar to the previous stage, but with a shorter response time expected from the driver.

 4. Annoy Until You Obey
-   The system will start to activate the acoustic engagement with the driver, e.g. vibrating steering wheel, beeping sound, etc.
+   The system activates acoustic alerts, such as vibrating the steering wheel or emitting beeping sounds, to ensure driver compliance.

 ### Middleware